MutedJam/bahn-cli/README.md

 Example:

 ```
-# Search for a connection from Stralsund to Zürich HB at 08:00 on January 3 2019
+# Search for a connection from Stralsund to Zürich HB at 10:00 on July 17 2019
-bahn -f Stralsung -t "Zürich HB" -d 2019-01-03T08:00
+bahn -f Stralsund -t "Zürich HB" -d 2019-07-17T10:00
 ```